scrapinghub/spidermon/docs/source/index.rst

   * Schematics: `<https://github.com/schematics/schematics>`_
 * It allows you to define conditions that should trigger an alert based on Scrapy stats.
-* It supports notifications via email, Slack and Telegram.
+* It supports notifications via email, Slack, Telegram and Discord.
 * It can generate custom reports.

 Contents